danielsinderson/personal-website/src/pages/posts/DIYphd-1.md

 	- [ ] *Philosophy of Biology* by Peter Godfrey-Smith
 - **Social Science** (texts TBD)
 	- [ ] *The Logic of Social Science* by James Mahoney
+	- [ ] *Ex Machina: Coevolving Machines and the Origins of the Social Universe* by John H. Miller
+	- [ ] *Governing the Commons* by Elinor Ostrom
 - **Systems Science** (texts TBD)
 	- [ ] *Elements and Relations* by Martin Zwick
+	- [ ] *Foundational Papers in Complexity Science vol. I, II* edited by David C. Krakauer